 - God is under no obligation to save any of the disobedient, sinful creatures who love their sin and hate their Creator; He is the Potter, we are the clay.

-- In his incredible mercy and love, God, from before the foundation of the world and not as an afterthought or reaction, made a perfect way that those whom he loves would be saved from the just penalty for their sin: the sacrifice of Jesus Christ, the sinless, spotless Lamb.
+- In his incredible mercy and love, God, from before the foundation of the world (and not as an afterthought, reaction, or result of foreknowing future events) made a perfect way that those whom he loves would be saved from the just penalty for their sin: the sacrifice of Jesus Christ, the sinless, spotless Lamb.

 - We glorify God by loving Him and keeping His commandments.